-ER/Studio Enterprise includes a server-side component to ER/Studio designed to distribute work across modeling team members in a safe and controlled way, facilitating a real-time collaborative modeling environment and increasing productivity for teams out of the box.
+ER/Studio Enterprise includes a server-side component to ER/Studio DA designed to distribute work across modeling team members in a safe and controlled way, facilitating a real-time collaborative modeling environment and increasing productivity for teams out of the box.
 The solution implements utilities and features that enable concurrent modeling, version management for model and model objects, establishment of continually reusable data elements, and more.
-The secure, scalable environment is fully integrated with the current, natural workflow in ER/Studio.
+The secure, scalable environment is fully integrated with the current, natural workflow in ER/Studio DA.
+The Enterprise Portal enables you to easily browse the Repository, reporting on it, and commenting on model reports to provide feedback to other users.
+ER/Studio Portal is also integrated into ER/Studio Enterprise and is accessible from the Repository tab.

 This portion of the guide is intended to give a brief overview and walkthrough of ER/Studio Enterprise.
-It will start with the install and configuration of the Repository and continue on to include inserting a diagram into the Repository, working with the diagram in the Repository, versioning the diagram, sharing and reusing objects across diagrams and finally applying security to your diagrams.
+It will start with the configuration of the Repository and the Portal and continue on to include inserting a diagram into the Repository, working with the diagram in the Repository, versioning the diagram, sharing and reusing objects across diagrams and applying security to your diagrams, and finally reporting on the diagrams through the Portal.
 It is intended as an introduction of the Repository.
-For more information please refer to the Repository section of ER/Studio's Help or contact Technical Support at Support@Embarcadero.com or call (415) 834 3131 x2.
+For more information please refer to the Repository section of ER/Studio DA's Help or contact Technical Support at Support@Embarcadero.com or call (415) 834 3131 x2.